 In a comment letter to the Securities and Exchange Commission last week, the ICI urged regulators to impose restrictions on private fund advertising that are at least as extensive as those for mutual funds.
 The group also suggested a ban on advertising hedge funds’ performance until rules are established governing how to calculate the returns, according to the letter, which is posted on the ICI’s website.

-BlackRock Inc. (BLK), the world’s largest asset manager, supports the removal of the ban on general advertising, according to a letter the firm sent to the SEC last month.
+BlackRock Inc. (BLK:US), the world’s largest asset manager, supports the removal of the ban on general advertising, according to a letter the firm sent to the SEC last month.

 The ICI’s position was reported earlier yesterday by Dow Jones.